 It’s also important to understand that high-yield bonds tend to move in the same direction as stocks.
 Therefore, if an investor is looking to diversify a stock-heavy portfolio, they might not achieve that objective with high-yield bonds.

 Liquidity risk: Liquidity is the level of ease an investor might have if they want to sell an investment.
 High-yield bonds can be less liquid than investment grade bonds.
-You can check corporate bond trading activity, and thus liquidity, with FINRA's Market Data Center.
+You can check corporate bond trading activity, and thus liquidity, with FINRA's Fixed Income Data.

 How Can I Invest in High-Yield Bonds?